 - To assemble and grill pizzas:

-- Gently punch pizza dough down and divide pizza dough into about 6 equal pieces (this may vary depending on how large you want your pizzas and how thick you want the crust).
-Dust work surface with flour, then roll and stretch dough to desired size and thickness (making an even thickness all the way around - no rim like edge necessary).
-Allow to rest 20 minutes.
-Brush clean grill grates of a gas grill lightly with oil, then preheat grill to medium-low heat.
-Brush tops of shaped pizza doughs with olive oil then transfer pizza doughs to hot grill - olive oil brushed side down (I flip them while dropping on grill).
-Cover with grill lid and allow to cook until golden on bottom, about 2 - 4 minutes.
+- Preheat grill to medium heat.
+Gently punch pizza dough down and divide pizza dough into about 6 equal pieces (this may vary depending on how large you want your pizzas and how thick you want the crust).
+Dust work surface with flour, then roll and stretch dough to desired size and thickness (making an even thickness all the way around - no rimmed edge necessary).
+Brush clean grill grates of a gas grill lightly with oil.
+Brush tops of shaped pizza doughs with olive oil then using a pizza peel, transfer pizza doughs to hot grill - olive oil brushed side down (I flip them while dropping on grill, if making a large pizza though I wouldn't recommend flipping).
+Cover with grill lid and allow to cook until golden on bottom, about 2 - 3 minutes.
 Remove from grill, brush tops of crusts with olive oil, then flip to opposite side.
 Layer sauce and desired toppings over tops (over grate marked side of pizza crust).
 Return to grill, reduce heat slightly and cook until cheese has melted and bottom is golden, several minutes longer.
 Serve warm.

 - **For any of the herbs listed, you can use fresh in place of the dried (I did with about half of them).
 If using fresh just triple the amount of the dried.